Laurie0131/mybooks/Galileo/Readme.md

 start "Debugger" /B "C:\Program Files (x86)\Intel\Intel(R) UEFI Development Kit Debugger Tool\eXdi.exe" /LaunchWinDbg
 ```

-The windows in the figure below should be seen when a connection is made.
+The figure below should be seen when a connection is made.
+The SoftDebugger Debug Console window shows the status of the connection between the host and the target.
+The Tera Term window shows the console output from the SEC phase until the debug agent is initialized.
+The WinDbg window shows that the debugger is connected and the WinDbg application can be used for run control, breakpoint management, and viewing call stacks, local variables,  global variables, etc.

 ![](Images/UdkDebugger.png)

 ## **Install, Configure, and Boot Yocto Linux**